owlhub/owlhub/README.md

 yarn install
 ```

-3. Set up environment variables by copying `.env.local` and filling in the values:
+3. Set up environment variables by copying `.env` and filling in the values:

 ```
 NEXTAUTH_URL=http://localhost:3000